Skip to main content

 Rates of tongue tie diagnosis have been increasing exponentially since the 90’s.
 Between 2004 and 2019 the number of diagnosed tongue ties in a representative sample of infants in the US rose by 291%.
 The rates of tongue tie reversal surgery have also increased by around 10%.

 A Cochrane review completed in 2017 reported tongue tie prevalence was between 4-11%, according to a collection of older studies.
+Another systematic review reported a rate of 8% from a sample size of around 24,000 infants.

 How is tongue tie diagnosed?